jordy1611/JS-comp-challenge-1/README.md

 ## Progression
 **5/21/2020**
 Created wireframe and envisioned layout of website.
 Created index.html and styles.css files.
+Created HTML framework in index.html file.
+Website now loads a desolate version of website without and CSS editing.